danielrojaslozano/danielrojaslozano.github.io/_pages/research.md

 # Peer-Reviewed Publications

+**Misinformation among Migrants: Evidence from Mexico and Colombia** (with Antonella Bandiera).
+Conditionally accepted at the *Journal of Experimental Political Science*

 **Government Ideology and Support for Redistribution among the Wealthy** (with Fabio Resmini).
 Accepted at *Political Science Research and Methods*.

 **When Pandemic Threat Does Not Stoke Xenophobia: Evidence from a Panel Survey around COVID-19** (with Yang-Yang Zhou and Margaret Peters). *Politics, Groups, and Identities* (Sept 2024).